lantunes/netomaton/README.md

 <img src="https://raw.githubusercontent.com/lantunes/netomaton/master/resources/logo.png" alt="logo"></img>
 </div>

-<b>Netomaton</b> is a Python framework for exploring discrete dynamical network
+<b>Netomaton</b> is a Python framework for exploring discrete dynamical systems.
+It is a software abstraction
-systems, also known as Network Automata.
-It is a software abstraction meant to aid in the implementation of models of collective computation.
+meant to aid in the implementation of models of collective computation.
 Examples of such computational models include Cellular Automata and Neural Networks.
+This also includes some continuous dynamical systems, such as ordinary and partial differential equations, since the simulation of such systems involves the discretization of space and time.
+Netomaton is also a tool for exploring Complex Systems.

+Underlying all discrete dynamical systems (and discretized continuous dynamical systems) are networks of stateful units that obey rules that specify how their states change over time.
+Netomaton thus considers all dynamical systems as a model of computation known as Functional Network Automata.

 ### Getting Started